 Recognizing that students have ideas for programs or activities that would enhance HGSE's attention to diversity, the Office of Student Affairs established the Diversity Innovation Fund (DIF) to support, with small grants, student-initiated ideas that broaden the conversation at HGSE and allow for more varied perspectives, experiences, and forums for exchange.
-This fund is available to students through a short proposal process.
-Applicaions will open September 3, 2019.
+This fund is available to HGSE students through a short proposal process.

 Proposals should be no longer than three pages, and must include the following:

-- Detailed description of proposed program/activity, including: proposed date, time, location and expected attendance.
-All proposals must include a line item budget.
+- Detailed description of proposed program/activity/event, including proposed date, time, location and expected attendance.
+Proposals must include a line item budget.

 - Statement of purpose describing how and why this activity will broaden the conversation around diversity at HGSE.